hexlo/website-monitoring-docker/README.md

 Using gmail smtp server for email notifications.
 (For now, only gmail accounts are supported.)

-The container will check the websites every 4hrs.
-This is something that could be set dynamically in the future.
+The container will check the websites every hour by default.
+You can overwrite this behavior with the environment variable CRONEX (see below).

 You need to provide these environment variables: